 You can also talk to your veterinarian about medications for stress, anxiety, and fear.
 In pet stores, you can find thunder vests or stress vests to put on your dog during times you know your dog may feel fear for better coping.

 Owners who are versed in essential oils diffuse calming oils such as lavender in their home during these times of new or scary experiences for their dogs.
 If you use a crate for your dog, they will feel safe inside the crate during these scary moments as well.
 If the doors are left open, you might find your dog hiding in their crate when they are scared.

 If your dog becomes aggressive when they are scared, you can read more about fear aggression and learn about the issues your dog faces.

 How is Fear Similar in Dogs and Humans?

 Fight or flight is a natural instinct across species.
 We are all prone to protecting ourselves when we are scared.
 Dogs may bark just as we might scream.
 Dogs might run and hide or cower behind something just as humans and other animals might.
 Fear manifests in similar ways, and we tend to handle fear in similar ways.
 Dogs, other animals, and people also tend to fear the same things such as new experiences, new people, loud noises, and tense situations.

 How is Fear Different in Dogs and Humans?

-People tend to have more control of their environment and their behaviors.
-A dog might not know what the loud sound of fireworks is as their owners choose to set them off or listen and watch a nearby show.
+People tend to have more control over their environment and their behaviors.
+A dog might not know what the loud sound of fireworks is as their owners choose to set them off, or listen and watch a nearby show.
 Parents can prepare their children, but it’s difficult to get a dog to understand a series of loud noises will occur, and that everyone will be okay.

 Animals are known for running away from fear, so be sure to watch your pet if you know they are going to experience a scary situation.
 People tend to flock together during fear.
 We huddle together for comfort.
 You can try this with your dog.
 They may feel more comfortable knowing you are okay while they are feeling scared.